Imro-iitr6394/Duplicate-Question-Pair/README.md

 - **Text preprocessing** (cleaning, stemming, stopword removal)
 - **Feature extraction** using **Bag of Words (BoW)**
 - **Advanced features** like token overlap, fuzzy matching, and word length similarity
-- A **Machine Learning model** trained on engineered features to predict whether two questions are duplicates.
+- A **Machine Learning model** trained on engineered features to predict whether two questions are duplicates

 ---